 A well-stocked pantry is something I wouldn’t want to be without.
 The customary quick trip to “pick up a few things” becomes impractical when the nearest full-service grocery store requires a 72-mile round-trip over unpaved and winding roads and adds $5.30 in gas money to the cost of groceries.
 But even if we lived right next to Foodland, last summer’s many hurricanes and last winter’s Blizzard of the Century provided powerful reminders of just how fragile our food supply can be.

 A properly designed and stocked pantry is not as big an undertaking as it might seem.
 If you do some gardening and put up any of your produce by canning or drying, you already have a good start.
-Although the price may seem somewhat costly at a little over $900, you can cut costs up to one-third by either fitting an existing closet with shelving or by building a pantry into a corner of your basement (you'll have to build only two walls instead of four).
+Although the upfront price may seem somewhat costly, you can cut costs up to one-third by either fitting an existing closet with shelving or by building a pantry into a corner of your basement (you’ll have to build only two walls instead of four).
 Note: Building your pantry into a corner without insulation should be done only with basements that are submerged in soil; the soil will insulate your pantry, keeping stored food cool.
 Building a pantry in an above-ground basement requires extra insulation, adding to the cost.

 Last, remember that this is one project you don’t want to skimp on.
 After all, a solid, well-stocked pantry is insurance that your family will have food and drink throughout any emergency.

 Building the Pantry